akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 in an attempt to find their optimal values.
 How this happens will be discussed later on.

 The artificial neurons are organised in layers.
-We will have 2 artificial neurons in the input layer, a second layer with 3 artificla neurons, a third layer with 3 artificial neurons, and a final layer with 1 artificial neuron.
+We will have 3 artificial neurons in the first layer, a second layer with 3 artificial neurons and a final layer with 1 artificial neuron.
+The input is a vector with 2 values: shrub height and leave size.
+Sometimes the input is counted as a separate layer, but because the input is given to the network unmodified, we will not choose to do so.

 From layer to layer, every neuron is connected using weights.
-For example, this means that with 2 neurons in the input layer and 3 neurons in the second layer we will have (2 x 3 ) 6 weights in between.
-The following is a graphical representation of our Neural Network right now:
+For example, this means that with 2 input values and 3 neurons in the first layer we will have (2 x 3 ) 6 weights in between.
+From the first to the second layer, we will have 9 weights (3 * 3), and from the second to the third layer we will have 3 weights (3 * 1).
+The following is a graphical representation of our neural network right now:

 Picture